webofdata/specification-archived/specification.md

       tags:
         - "Management"
       summary: Create a new dataset
-      description: "Creates a new dataset with the name provided iff this name is not already taken.
+      description: "Creates a new dataset with the name provided if and only if this name is not already taken in this named store.
 If no name is provided the server MUST generate one."
       operationId: "create-dataset"
       produces:
         - "application/json"
       parameters:
+        - name: "store-name"
+          in: "path"
+          description: "unique store name for this service endpoint"
+          required: true
+          type: "string"
         - name: "body"
           in: "body"
           description: "Dataset to create"
           required: true
           schema:
             $ref: "#/definitions/Dataset"
       responses:
         201:
           description: "successful operation - dataset created"
           schema:
             $ref: "#/definitions/Dataset"
+        404:
+          description: "Store not found"
         400:
           description: "Occurs when the dataset passed in the body is invalid or missing"